janveverka/MitHgg/PhotonTree/README.txt

       the number of events on/off in each framework.
     - list events with the largest differences
     - make plots of widht versus containment
+  * Point out AN v3 inconsistent wording of the cuts for ttH and VH lep where MVA corresponds to diphoton in one case and photon ID in the other.

+  * Describe the meaning of the variables defined in the MvaCategoryReader
   * Write dump directly into a file given by the configuration
   * Print the list of the categories and their numbers
   * Factor out members and methods common to MVA readers to a separate